decant09/beach-yoga-fuerteventura/README.md

 ## User Experience

 ### Initial Discussion
 Beach Yoga Fuerteventura is a fictional yoga club based in El Cotillo, Fuerteventura.
 In this scenario, the client is looking to provide information for potentially interested clients.
 The area is very touristy so the club sees a lot of transient visitors as well as regular clients also.
-In that sense, the club is looking to recruit experienced clients as well as clients with experience.
+In that sense, the club is looking to recruit experienced clients as well as clients with little or no experience.
 **Key information for the site:**
 - A brief introduction describing what the club is about.
 - Information about the benefits of yoga.